 - Poor tolerance for exercise

 - Downward trend in peak flows

-Signs of acute asthma attack: These are signs that an asthma attack is going on right now, and action must be taken to prevent them from getting worse (Like getting the asthmatic away from what triggered the attack and use of bronchodilator).
+Signs of acute asthma attack: These are signs that an asthma attack is going on right now, and action must be taken to prevent them from getting worse (Like getting away from your asthma triggers or using an inhaler).